 After this extraction, the UAH dataset was hierarchically divided into 8 subsets.
 The first division was based on the orientation of typical crossing activities, i.e. left-to-right and right-to-left.
 The second one was based on the type of activity, i.e. walking, starting, stopping and standing.
 Those sequences with more than one activity were cropped into subsequences with only one action.
 However, as mentioned in Section 2.3, none of the works reviewed in this thesis offers a discussion about the best method of event-labelling, i.e. how to identify the instant that a pedestrian starts or finishes an event such as crossing, starting or stopping.
 Consequently, a guideline is proposed in Section 4.1.1.

-It is worth mentioning that each pedestrian observation is composed of pose and displacements.
-The former is concerned with the 3D position of each joint, i.e. the pedestrian posture, and the latter are associated with the displacement of each joint between two consecutive instants of time.
-These displacements are crucial features for two significant reasons.
+Moreover, it is worth mentioning that each pedestrian observation is composed of 3D positions which belong to 41 or 11 joints, depending on the dataset chosen, and their displacements between two consecutive instants of time.
+These displacements are essential features for two main reasons.
 Firstly, they make possible the reconstruction of future pedestrian paths considering single-frame evaluation.
 And, secondly, they will help to recognise more accurately the pedestrian activity since the only consideration of the body pose would not enable to determine whether a pedestrian is moving or not.